babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 `CommitPublicRandomness` Message:

-This is a message that can be called by a finality provider to commit public randomness to the Consumer chain.
+This is a message that can be called by a finality provider to commit public randomness to the BSN chain.
 It contains the necessary information about the finality provider's public key, the start height of the public randomness, the number of public randomness values committed, the commitment itself, and the signature on the commitment.
 The signature is used to prevent others from committing public randomness on behalf of the finality provider.

 ```
 CommitPublicRandomness {